Who We Are

 Previous Next

-Thomas Burnet, The Sacred Theory of the Earth (1684) The frontispiece of this text depicts a geological history of the earth that includes the flood, followed by the formation of continents as the waters receded.
-Burnet also speculates that the ea
+Thomas Burnet, The Sacred Theory of the Earth (1684) The frontispiece of this text depicts a geological history of the earth that include the flood, followed by the formation of continents as the waters receded.
+Burnet also speculates that the ear

 Visitors to the exhibit opening gained hands-on experience using the Kinney Center’s 20th Century acorn press to print an excerpt from Burnet’s Sacred Theory of the Earth .